ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 following usual RFC 2850 guidelines; i.e., if more than two voting members object to the alternative voting process, the vote reverts to the Normal Process.

+Note that any alternative process still needs to follow the rules in Section 3.5 of RFC 2850.

 ---